josemx/add-homescreen-icon/README.md

 ```
 npm run build:copy
 ```
-This command will build and copy the output the clipboard. *macOS only*
+This command will build and copy the output into your clipboard. *macOS only*

 ## Code
 ```